 Answer the following questions.

 Ans.
-Yes the prospect of meeting Stephen Hawking made the writer nervous.
-He was so nervous because he might meet the most brilliant and paralysed scientist, the author of the biggest best sold book ‘ A Brief History of Time‘.
+Yes, the prospect of meeting Stephen Hawking made the writer nervous.
+He was so nervous because he might meet the most brilliant and paralyzed scientist, the author of the biggest best-sold book ‘ A Brief History of Time‘.

 (ii) Did he at the same time feel very excited?
 If so, why?

 Ans.
 Yes, he felt very excited.
 He rushed to a phone booth.
 He pulled the phone wire and phoned to Stephen Hawking’s house.
-He requested a meeting Hawking just only for ten minutes.
+He requested a meeting with Hawking for ten minutes.

 Qus 2.
 Guess the first question put to the scientist by the writer.